| ↑↑↑ Home | ↑↑ Net & Web | ↑ wfind introduction |

 This is not really an option.
 It serves as a separator between URL arguments and test / option arguments in cases when they could be confused.
 It may occur only before all other tests and options.

 Store those documents which match the criteria to the current directory, after decompression or other decoding.
-This implies -download.
+This option is enabled by default.
+If it is given explicitly, it implies -download, for backwards compatibility.

 Store those documents which match the criteria to the current directory.
-Documents are stored exactly as they were received from the server, without decompressing or otherwise decoding them.
+If -decompress is enabled (the default), documents are decompressed before storing them.
+Otherwise they are stored exactly as they were received from the server.
 The output file name is the same as the file name part of the URL.
 If it already exists, a number is appended before the file extension.
 There may be a race condition if two instances of wfind run in the same directory and simultaneously try to store a file with the same name, in which case one may overwrite the other.

 Perform no search, just print the start URLs, options and search expressions.
 Both the options specified on the command line and the default options are printed.
 Useful to check wfind's interpretation of your command line.